Skip to Content

 What are the signs of hearing loss?

-• Difficulty understanding speech: If you find it hard to follow conversations on the phone, especially when there’s background noise, it may indicate that your hearing is no longer as sharp as it once was.
+• Difficulty understanding speech: If following conversations on the phone feels like hard work — especially when there's background noise, multiple people talking, or a soft-spoken caller — it could be a sign that your hearing isn't what it was.

-• Increasing volume: If you find yourself turning the volume up on your phone or asking others to speak louder than usual, it may indicate that your hearing sensitivity has decreased over time.
+• Increasing volume: Consistently turning the volume up on your phone, or finding yourself asking people to speak louder, can be a sign that your hearing sensitivity has decreased.

-• Difficulty in noisy environments: Many people with hearing loss find it more difficult to hear in noisy environments, such as in a cafe, on the bus, or even in a busy office.
+• Difficulty in noisy environments: Many people with hearing loss find that background noise makes everything significantly harder.
+If you've noticed that phone calls in a café, on the bus, or in a busy office feel particularly difficult, that's worth paying attention to.

 Related reading: Types of hearing loss